laszlocsomor/proposals/designs/2018-07-18-windows-native-test-runner.md

 If the test was interrupted, retrieving the undeclared outputs is done on a best-effort basis.

-### Termination timeout
+### Shutdown timeout

-The timeout should be long enough for the test wrapper to finish writing the XML file, terminate the active child process, and exit.
+The shutdown timeout should be long enough for the test wrapper to finish writing the XML file, terminate the active child process, and exit.
 We established that the test wrapper will continuously covert the test log, so we expect that finishing up the XML file is faster than writing the entire multi-GB test log.

 A timeout of 1 second seems to suffice.